ImbueProgram/imbue-program-docs/program/frontend/level-0/README.md

   - Arrays, objects
   - DOM manipulation (adding/removing elements, classes, etc)
   - setTimeout, setInterval, alert
+- Other skills:
+  - What is pair programming?
+  - What is pull request reviewing?
+  - How software teams work?

 If you are ready, let's [start](program/frontend/level-0/EXERCISES.md)